 The FET Act of 2006 specifies that there should be 16 members on each college council.
-The reasons for having a fairly large number of persons on councils are implied rather than explicitly stated in the FET Act (2006).
-From the Governance table in Section 1 we see that the average number of council members at both the national and provincial level is 13 - which falls short of the requirement of the Act.
-Thekwini FET College has 11 members on the college council.
+The reasons for having a fairly large number of persons on councils are implied rather than explicitly stated in the FET Act (200to 6).
+From the Governance table in Section 1 we see that the average number of council members at the national level is 13.
+At the provincial level this figure is 11 - indicating failure to comply with the requirements of the Act.
+South West College name has 14 members on the college council.